jpsim/JPSDisplayLink/README.md

 # JPSDisplayLink

-JPSDisplayLink provides an easy, block interface to CADisplayLink-based animations.
+JPSDisplayLink provides an easy block interface to CADisplayLink-based animations.

 This is ideal for animating properties that don't support UIView-based animations like font size on a UILabel or UITextView.